albert-ying/MethylGPT/README.md

 ## Installation

-Architecture Note : MethylGPT's backend architecture is largely based on [scGPT](https://github.com/bowang-lab/scGPT), developed by the Wang Lab.
-As such, our project inherits and follows similar dependencies and architectural patterns.
-We acknowledge and thank the scGPT team for their foundational work.

 methylGPT works with Python >= 3.9.10  and R >=3.6.1.
 Please make sure you have the correct version of Python and R installed pre-installation.

 methylGPT is available on PyPI.
 To install methylGPT, run the following command: